 Alternatively, once in Florence, it is possible to purchase ticket+booking at one of the following ticket offices: Uffizi, Pitti Palace, National Archaeological Museum, Orsanmichele Museum and all the state museums (for example, National Museum of Bargello).

-The PassPartout 5 Days cumulative ticket allows you to visit the Uffizi, Pitti Palace, Boboli Gardens, National Archaeological Museum and the Museum of the Opificio delle Pietre Dure with a single discounted price ticket, valid for five consecutive days, with priority access.
-The cumulative ticket requires reservations only for the Uffizi, which must be the first museum to be visited, by showing up 15 minutes before the scheduled reservation time at door 3 of the Uffizi.
+The PassPartout 5 Days allows you to visit the Uffizi Gallery, Pitti Palace, Boboli Gardens, and (for an additional fee) the Vasari Corridor at a combined discounted price.
+This cumulative ticket is valid for 5 consecutive days, guarantees priority access and requires reservations only for the Uffizi Gallery, which must be the first museum visited (in conjunction with the Vasari Corridor), by showing up 15 minutes before the scheduled reservation time at door 3 of the Uffizi.
 Pitti Palace and the Boboli Gardens can only be visited later, without any time constraints or additional reservations, within 5 days of ticket activation (or 6 days in case the 5 days of validity include a Monday, December 25 or January 1).

 The "Prima Mattina" promotion allows you to purchase a discounted ticket to visit the Gallery in the morning between 8.15 a.m. and 8.55 a.m. during high season.